schinmayee/metric-learning/README.md

 I have also included result logs generated for experiments for the report, in `docs/report-results`.
 Each directory in `docs/report-results` is a separate experiment.
 Please see `docs/report-results/README` for a description of files and results.

 The code includes a dataloader for CUB-200-2011 birds dataset.
-You can download the dataset using download_data.sh.
+You can download the dataset using `download_data.sh`.

 The file `train.py` feeds in triplets to a network, and computes a loss over these triplets.
 You can use several different networks and loss functions, and pass in different parameters to the code.
 Type `./train.py --help` for a full list of options.